 Streaming: each watch is a download

-In the simplest case, when you watch a video using a player on a web page, that video is actually being downloaded or transferred to your machine; it’s just being played immediately.
-Thus watching it once is almost exactly the same as downloading it once.
-Watching it twice, downloads it twice.
+In the simplest case, when you watch a video using a player on a webpage, that video is still being downloaded (or transferred) to your machine; it’s just being played immediately and discarded.
+Thus watching it once is roughly the same as downloading it once.
+Watching it twice downloads it twice.

-This is true of the companion videos that I provide with my books, for example.
-Each time you watch the video using the player on the purchasers-only website, the video is essentially streamed or downloaded to your machine.
+This is true of the videos that are part of my online courses.
+Each time you watch the video using the player on the course website, the video is streamed or downloaded to your machine.

-The more advanced services – and I think all three of those are – will actually monitor the progress as the video is being played.
-They can actually reduce or increase the resolution or quality while the video is being played.
-You’ll notice that images are sharper and clearer, or conversely, fuzzier, depending on the direction of the change.
+More advanced services, like YouTube and most streaming services, monitor the progress as the video is being played.
+They may reduce or increase the quality while the video is being played.
+You’ll notice that images are sharper and clearer or fuzzier as the quality changes.
+Higher quality implies more data, which requires higher speeds to download smoothly.

-But one thing is certain: watching a video on Youtube causes data to be transferred each time.
-Downloading it and then watching the downloaded copy transfers the data across your internet connection only once.
+But one thing is certain: watching a video directly from YouTube or any other video and/or streaming service causes data to be transferred each time.
+Downloading and then watching the downloaded copy transfers the data across your internet connection only once.

 Do this